kodedninja/dream-machines/text.md

 ## REFERENCES

 Many of the allegories were used as visual metaphors from Vladan Joler's "New Extractivism".
+Images found on [Are.na](https://www.are.na/hunor-karaman/the-eye-obptktxn2ni), by [Kata Bokor](https://www.instagram.com/lethertouch) and from my phone.

 [^1]: Achille Mbembe, "Meditation on the Second Creation", [e-flux.com](https://www.e-flux.com/journal/114/364960/meditation-on-the-second-creation/), 2020
 [^2]: Vladan Joler, "New Extractivism", [extractivism.online](https://extractivism.online), 2020